teancom/codex/aws.md

 ### Connect to Bastion Host

-When all the output has scrolled by from Terraform, at the very end it will have the following:
+When all the Terraform output has scrolled by, at the very end it will give you the IP addresses you can use to connect:

 ```
 box.bastion.public                      = 52.43.51.197
 box.nat.public                          = 52.41.225.204
 ```

-To connect to your server use your **EC2 Key Pair** `*.pem` file that was stored from the [Generate EC2 Key Pair][#generate-ec2-key-pair] step before.
+You'll use the **EC2 Key Pair** `*.pem` file that was stored from the [Generate EC2 Key Pair][#generate-ec2-key-pair] step before as your credential to connect.

-We'll use the `-i` flag to give SSH the path to the `IdentityFile` and the default user on the Bastion server is `ubuntu`.
+In forming the SSH connection command, use the `-i` flag to give SSH the path to the `IdentityFile`.
+The default user on the Bastion server is `ubuntu`.
+This will change in a little bit though when we create a new user, so don't get too compfy.

 ```
 $ ssh -i ~/.ssh/cf-deploy.epm ubuntu@52.43.51.197